Our offers for shore excursions in Québec

 The Abraham Plain

-The huge green area, not far from the city centre, was once the brutal scene of the battle between French and British troops in 1759.
+The huge green area, not far from the city center, was once the brutal scene of the battle between French and British troops in 1759.
 The former battlefield is now a beautiful park with numerous walking and hiking trails.
 The Abraham Plain, for example, is now a peaceful tourist attraction and in summer is the venue for numerous sporting and cultural events.

 Québec has many museums, but the most famous are the Musée de la Civilisation and the Musée National des Beaux-Arts du Québec.
 These museums are the most popular with tourists.
 The Musée de la Civilisation vividly illustrates the cultural and civilisation history of Québec, its Native Americans and European settlement.
 The Musée National des Beaux-Arts du Québec is an art museum that houses approximately 38,000 works of art.
 Many of the artworks are by local Québec artists.